Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases

 Despite being such a large nation, due to lockdown, the outbreak of the infection has remained confined to limited areas, Paul said.

 Around 80 per cent of active cases reported till Thursday are in just five states -- Maharashtra, Tamil Nadu, Gujarat, Delhi and Madhya Pradesh.
-Over 90 per cent are in 10 states, he said stressing that in the last two months the number of cases have risen in large numbers in other countries.
+Over 90 per cent are in 10 states, he said stressing that in the last two months the number of cases has risen in large numbers in other countries.

 As far as fatalities are concerned, over 80 per cent of the deaths are in five states -- Maharashtra, Gujarat, Madhya Pradesh, West Bengal and Delhi and around 95 per cent of the deaths are in 10 states.